Four recipes in one!

 - 1⅓ cup (320ml), 200g whole wheat, spelt or all-purpose flour (AP works too)

 - ½ cup (100g) discarded sourdough starter

 - 3 very ripe medium bananas (you can use frozen & re-thawed brown bananas) OR 1 cup (250ml) pumpkin puree

 - ½ cup (120ml) coconut oil (105g by weight)

-- Combine all other ingredients into a mixing bowl.
-Bonus points for grating spices (cinnamon, nutmeg) fresh.
+- Combine all other ingredients except pomegranate seeds into a mixing bowl.
+Bonus points for freshly grating spices (cloves, nutmeg).

 - Mix thoroughly.

 - If using, gently stir in pomegranate seeds so as not to break them.